WhiteHatInspector/emailGuesser/README.md

 All e-mail addresses that are found in any of these sites, will return to the user at the end of the script, containing further info.

-The script also provides a "results.txt" at the end, that is saved to the same folder as the .py file, that the user can use for any further investigation.
+The script also provides a "results.txt" and a "resultscsv.csv" file at the end, that is saved to the same folder as the .py file, that the user can use for any further investigation.

 The script runs continuously so after each search, it will restart from the beggining asking for the next inputs.